andrewguenthner/weather_sampler/README.txt

 are included as sub-folders in the folder containing the notebook demo for convenience.
-Citipy makes use of kdtree.py, a library for creating and using trees with distance, version 0.16 by Stefan Kögl, which is also included.
+Citipy makes use of kdtree.py, a library for creating and using trees with distance, version 0.16 by Stefan Kögl, however, because only the database from citipy is used, the kdtree source code is not required.
+Rather, the notebook expects a database file named worldcities.csv to be present in a folder named citipy.
+The easiest way to make sure the file is where it should be is simply to install the citipy library.

+In addition, the notebook requires the t-distribution function from scipy.stats, so scipy.stats must be installed.
+Other libraries imported include datetime, time, and urllib.
+An additional third-party source code file, haversine.py, is also required in the same folder enclosing the notebook.

-The demo runs in Jupyter notebook, and requires the files config.py as well as the libraries to run successfully.
-The notebook also requires a working Internet connection to access real-time weather data.
+The demo runs in Jupyter notebook.
+To run the notebook requires a working Internet connection to access real-time weather data.
 Although the data transferred is minimal, you may incur charges for transferring data.
 Also please be aware that the demo makes a large number of requests from the OpenWeatherMap API, so please be considerate of the free service being provided.

-Issues to consider:
+Helpful background info:
-This demo will provide a "live" demonstration of the temperature, cloud cover, humidity, and wind speed in several hundred cities around the world, graphed by latitude.
+This demo will provide a "live" aggregation of the temperature, cloud cover, humidity, and wind speed in several hundred cities around the world, graphed by latitude.
 It shows how the weather near cities changes as latitude changes.
 Note that "weather near